steeply/gbot-trader/readme.md

 COUNT_ORDERS                        | Count orders
-TIME_CLOSE_ORDERS                   | Closing time of unused orders (min) (default: 5) TIME_CLOSE_ORDERS_INACTIVITY        | Closing time of undemanded orders (min) (default: 15) OFFSET_ORDERS_POINTS                | Position difference between orders in points (default: 10) OFFSET_ORDERS_PERCENT               | Position difference between orders in %
+TIME_CLOSE_ORDERS                   | Closing time of unused orders (min) (default: 5) TIME_CLOSE_ORDERS_INACTIVITY        | Closing time of undemanded orders (min) (default: 15) OFFSET_ORDERS_POINTS                | Position difference between orders in points OFFSET_ORDERS_PERCENT               | Position difference between orders in % (default: 1)
 STEP_BREAKEVEN_PERCENT              | Percentage of breakeven (default: 50)
+SIZE_ORDERS_MARTINGALE              | The size of the orders for Martingale in % (default: false)

 > If you specify **OFFSET_ORDERS_PERCENT**, then **OFFSET_ORDERS_POINTS** cancelled.

 > If **NOTIFICATION_PAIR** be set to all/all, notification will be distributed to **all** couples available on the market